holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/09_markov_chains/lesson_plan.md

         - Create a graph representing simple sentence
         - Use dice to roll
 - Class work
-    - Create function that creates graph representing markov of input sentence
+    - Create function that creates graph representing Markov of input sentence
     - Design together
     - Easy
         - Dictionary to set